-The Habitat Conservation Program protects, manages and conserves aquatic, wetland and upland habitats for the benefit of fish and wildlife populations.
+The agency's Habitat Conservation Division works to protect, manage and conserve aquatic, wetland and upland habitats for the benefit of fish and wildlife populations.

-NCPARC is North Carolina’s own chapter of the successful world-wide organization Partners in Amphibian and Reptile Conservation.
-Like our parent organization, NCPARC unifies members from all walks of life under one banner; that of the conservation of amphibians and reptiles and their habitats.
-We the members of NCPARC hail from academia, state and federal agencies, research facilities, nature education centers, land trusts, municipalities, zoos, veterinary fields, forest products industries, energy cooperatives, conservation organizations, herpetological societies, pet trade industries, museums, and even your own neighborhoods.
-We welcome everyone with an interest in herpetofauna, in conservation, in nature, or in all these combined to join our ranks and help us make a difference for the persistence of healthy amphibian and reptile populations in our state.
+NCPARC is North Carolina’s chapter of the world-wide Partners in Amphibian and Reptile Conservation.
+NCPARC unifies members from all walks of life under one banner; that of the conservation of amphibians and reptiles and their habitats.
+NCPARC members hail from academia, state and federal agencies, research facilities, nature education centers, land trusts, municipalities, zoos, veterinary fields, forest products industries, energy cooperatives, conservation organizations, herpetological societies, pet trade industries, museums and even your own neighborhood.
+Anyone with an interest in herpetofauna, conservation, nature or in all these combined is invited to join our ranks and help us make a difference for the persistence of healthy amphibian and reptile populations in our state.

 North Carolina's plan for wildlife conservation under the State Wildlife Grants program.

 This program is designed to encourage and facilitate restoration and enhancement of RCW nesting and foraging habitat on non-federal lands and help private landowners by removing some of the regulatory restrictions imposed by the Federal Endangered Species Act.